HugoMatilla/NodeJsCourseSummary/readme.md

 	var EventEmitter = require('events');
 	var util = require('util');

-	function Greetr() { // This is call a function constructor this.greeting = 'Hello world!';
+	function Greetr() { // This is call to a "function constructor" this.greeting = 'Hello world!';
 	}